South Africa strikes escalate with petrol stations dispute

 More worrying for South Africa's faltering economy is the looming prospect of stoppages in the gold and platinum mines, where unions demanding pay increases of between 60 and 150 percent appear on collision course with producers battling rising costs and falling metals prices.

-On Saturday, the main mining union NUM gave bullion producers, including AngloGold Ashanti, Gold Fields, Sibanye Gold and Harmony Gold, a seven-day ultimatum to meet its demand for pay rises of up to 60 percent or face strikes.
+On Saturday, the main mining union NUM gave bullion producers, including AngloGold Ashanti (ANGJ.J), Gold Fields (GFIJ.J), Sibanye Gold (SGLJ.J) and Harmony Gold (HARJ.J), a seven-day ultimatum to meet its demand for pay rises of up to 60 percent or face strikes.

 At current spot prices, a gold industry stoppage would cost the economy an additional $35 million in lost output daily.